www.thinktwice.com About Us Tell a Friend Contact Us

 We don't make decisions for parents; we provide information to aid them in their choices.

-Considering that mumps outbreaks are occurring in mumps-vaccinated individuals, we find it odd that authorities are recommending additional vaccine.
+Considering that mumps outbreaks are occurring in mumps-vaccinated individuals, we find it odd that authorities are recommending more of the same vaccine.
 Their answer to an ineffective shot is to give more of it!
-Furthermore, we believe it is likely that the vaccine is not just ineffective, leading to cases of "natural" or "wild" mumps, but rather that the vaccine itself is causing the disease.
+Furthermore, we believe it is possible that the vaccine is not just ineffective, leading to cases of "natural" or "wild" mumps, but the vaccine itself may be causing the disease.
 How ironic that unvaccinated children are being forced to stay away from school for up to one month!

 Mumps is rarely dangerous.
-A thorough evaluation of the MMR vaccine, as well as the individual Measles, Mumps and Rubella vaccines, is covered in Vaccines, Autism and Childhood Disorders.
+A thorough evaluation of the MMR vaccine, as well as the individual Measles, Mumps and Rubella vaccines, is covered in the Vaccine Safety Manual.

 Dear Thinktwice,

 Please advise me if you can.
 We are "in compliance" in our district and state with a religious exemption on file for our children.
 We know of several other families in the same boat.
-Last Friday, April 21, 2006, the high school principal contacted two families of high school students (not us, and I'm not sure why) and told them they could not come to school on Tuesday, April 25 (Monday was an in-service day for teachers -- no student attendance).
+Last Friday, the high school principal contacted two families of high school students (not us, and I'm not sure why) and told them they could not come to school on Tuesday, April 25.
 On Tuesday, those two students went to school as usual and were removed from class by armed policemen.
 A subsequent "meeting" took place.
 Parents of the two students were in attendance, along with school administrators and the local Chief of Police.
 I know that the Health Department was somehow involved, as well.
 I was not in the room and therefore do not have a lot of details, but bottom line: The two students are not allowed to attend school until the gestation period for this mumps case -- that wasn't mumps -- is over.
-That date is Thursday, April 27.
-The two students will miss three days of school and can return on Friday.

 I appreciate any thoughts you might have on this matter and thank you for your time!

 State laws often permit health authorities to "quarantine" unvaccinated children, thus barring them from school until the outbreak or "epidemic" has passed.
-Considering that mumps outbreaks are occurring in mumps-vaccinated individuals, it's ludicrous -- and a form of medical harassment -- to single out unvaccinated children.
+Considering that mumps outbreaks are occurring in mumps-vaccinated individuals, it's irrational -- and medical harassment -- to single out unvaccinated children.

 Mumps is rarely dangerous.
-The book, Vaccines, Autism and Childhood Disorders contains important information about this disease, and an extensive evaluation of the safety and efficacy of the individual Measles, Mumps and Rubella vaccines.
+The Vaccine Safety Manual contains important information about this disease, and an extensive evaluation of the safety and efficacy of the individual Measles, Mumps and Rubella vaccines.